The World’s 50 Best Restaurants Academy is the mechanism used to create The World’s 50 Best Restaurants list.

 Christian Grünwald has been the editor in chief of Austrian magazine A La Carte for over 20 years, a role that includes overseeing the Österreich A la Carte annual restaurant guide.
 The co-author of a number of chefs’ cookbooks, he also contributes to the Austrian TV show Frisch Gekocht (Freshly Cooked).

-Christoph Teuner has been a journalist for almost 30 years and is the anchorman of national German news channel n-tv.
-Since 2008 he has also been a prolific food writer for national newspapers and magazines and is currently the editor of gourmet title Falstaff Germany.
+Christoph Teuner has been a journalist for more than 30 years and is the anchorman of national German news channel n-tv.
+Since 2008 he has also been a prolific food writer for national newspapers and magazines, among which Frankfurter Allgemeine Zeitung, Die Zeit, Welt am Sonntag, Falstaff Germany, Feinschmecker and Effilee.

 Cristina Jolonch is a journalist with more than 25 years’ experience writing for La Vanguardia, one of Spain’s biggest newspapers.
 She has travelled extensively in Spain and internationally as a writer and editor, and recently co-directed Snacks: Bite for a Revolution, a documentary film about about the gastronomic revolution that took place in Spain triggered by the influence of the legendary El Bulli.

-Crystyl Mo is a freelance food writer, editor, TV host and consultant who has been charting China’s burgeoning restaurant scene for over a decade.
-The former food editor of Time Out Shanghai, she has contributed to international publications including Travel + Leisure, Food & Wine, Condé Nast Traveler, AFAR and CNNGo.
+Crystyl Mo is a veteran food writer, entrepreneur and coach, who has been documenting China's dynamic restaurant scene for 15 years.
+The former Food Editor of Time Out Shanghai, Crystyl has contributed to publications including Travel + Leisure, Food & Wine, Condé Nast Traveler and The New York Times T Style Magazine.
+She has been a featured commentator on CNN, National Geographic, the BBC and CCTV.
+She is also Partner and Strategic Advisor at Bon App, Asia's most popular bilingual social dining app.

 Diego Salazar is a journalist, editor, translator and food critic based in Lima.
 He lived and worked in Madrid from 2001 to 2012.
 He is general editor for Perú 21 newspaper and associate editor for Etiqueta Negra magazine, and has published the book Perú en Boca del Mundo.